-The initial term of the second reseller agreement commenced in June 2009 and is set to expire in June 2016 unless renewed or terminated.
-The second reseller agreement provided that the reseller may terminate the agreement by providing nine months' prior notice or upon an initial public offering by us.
+Our remaining reseller agreement provides that we are required upon a termination of the agreement to acquire the assets of the reseller.
+This agreement provided that the reseller may terminate the agreement by providing nine months' prior notice or upon an initial public offering by us.
 We amended this agreement in December of 2013 to provide that the reseller may not give a nine-month termination notice until after the earlier of (i) six months following the closing of an initial public offering by us or (ii) December 31, 2014.
-In addition, we, but not the reseller, have the right to terminate the agreement at any time.
+In addition, we, but not the reseller, now have the right to terminate the agreement at any time.
 If a termination were to occur, the purchase price of the assets would be equal to 3.3 times the net revenues of the reseller for the 12 months preceding the termination effective date.
-We paid the second reseller \$0.5 million and \$0.6 million during the three-month periods ended September 30, 2013 and 2014, respectively.
+We paid this reseller \$0.5 million and \$0.7 million during the three-month periods ended December 31, 2013 and 2014, respectively, and \$1.0 million and \$1.3 million during the six-month periods ended December 31, 2013 and 2014, respectively.